Younive/store-api/README.md

 | `USER` | Standard authenticated endpoints; can only modify their own account |
 | `ADMIN` | All endpoints including `/admin/*`, product writes, user listing |

 Registration always assigns `USER`.
-There is no seeded admin — promote one directly in the database:
+An admin is seeded on first startup when `ADMIN_EMAIL` + `ADMIN_PASSWORD` env vars are set.
+To promote an existing user manually:

 ```sql
 UPDATE users SET role = 'ADMIN' WHERE email = 'you@example.com';